funayman/surface-pro-config/README.md

 The mouse/trackpad didn't work with the Surface 4 TypeCover, the whole setup can be done without a mouse though.
 Go through the normal installation process, until you get the section on partitioning the drives.

-In the options for how to handle the disk, choose `Manually`.
+In the *Partition disk* section, choose the `Manual` method.

 Find the exFAT partition labled "KALI" from earlier and set the following options:
-- format as `btrfs` (or your prefered file system)
+- format as `ext4` or `btrfs` (or your prefered file system)
 - set mountpoint as `/`

 Find the microSD card amongst your devices and select the entire device.
 Format as before:
-- format as `btrfs` (or your prefered file system)
+- format as `ext4` or `btrfs` (or your prefered file system)
 - set mountpoint as `/home`

 Select the empty unpartitioned space:
-- format as `swap space`
+- format as `swap`

-Commit changes.
+Commit changes to disk.

 The installation process should continue as normal.

 Restart!
 You should be greeted with the Kali's GRUB interface.
-Start Kali and proceede with the post install setup.
+Start Kali and proceed with the post install setup.

 ### Post Install
 Log in as `root`, upgrade the system, and install the `efitools` and `sbsigntool` packages.